 International student admissions process

-- Submit a recent Test of English as a Foreign Language (TOEFL or TOEFL Jr for student under 17 years of age).
+- Email the admissions office a report for a recent Test of English as a Foreign Language (TOEFL or TOEFL Jr for student under 17 years of age).
 The required minimum TOEFL Jr score is 800 for students entering grade 9.
 Students entering grades 7 or 8 do not have a required score but should be proficient in English.
 The school code for Wellington is 2221.
 Secondary Level English Proficiency Test (SLEP) will be accepted if the student has already taken the SLEP test.

-A member of the Admissions staff will review the TOEFL Junior score and pre-application.
+A member of the Admissions staff will review the TOEFL Junior score and pre-application to determine if the student should continue the application process.
 If acceptable, the student will be asked to move forward with Part Two.
 Admissions will also email the student’s family a document with Frequently Asked Questions (FAQs) for Applicants.

 - Complete the Wellington Application online and submit along with the $150 nonrefundable application fee to: The Wellington School 3650 Reed Road Columbus, Ohio 43220 Attention: Admissions Office.